Skip to main content

 Vintage: 1962

-“After my liver transplant, cannabis helped me endure the severe pain.”
+"After my liver transplant, cannabis helped me to endure the severe pain."

 "My wish is that social cannabis clubs will soon be introduced in Switzerland so that those affected can legally treat themselves with cannabis."